pelithne/csa_appdev/git-workflow.md

 git push -u kalle the_cool_heartbeat_feature
 ````

-This is only necessary the first time, after that a normal `git push` will do.

 After all work is done make sure to fetch and rebase on top of master to be current:

 ````bash